healtheedom/CRUD-nodejs-express/README.md

 This project is a simple crud.
 It'a **vulnerable application**.

-The main propose of this repo is to track my improvements on web devlopment and web hacking.
+The main propose of this repo is to learn node.js and build a **vulnerable web application for hacking**.

 ## Installation